Manufacturer serial numbers for product tracking

 ISBNs are specific to books and serve as unique identifiers for publications.
 They are widely used in the publishing industry to identify and track books, ensuring accurate inventory management, sales tracking, and library cataloging.

 Serial numbers are unique identifiers assigned to individual product units during manufacturing.
-Serial number tracking is mostly used in electronics, appliances, and automotive industries to track specific units and enable product warranties, services, and recalls.
+Serial number tracking is mostly used in electronics, appliances, and automotive inventory management to track specific units and enable product warranties, services, and recalls.
 Serial numbers provide a unique identifier for each item, allowing manufacturers and customers to trace its history and identify specific units.

 Some industries have their own specific coding systems tailored to their needs.
 For example, national stock numbers (NSNs) are used in the defense industry to identify and track military equipment and supplies.
 Similarly, unique device identifiers (UDIs) are used in the healthcare and medical device industry to provide unique identification for medical devices.